Eric-Lighthall/factoriodex/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Factoriodex is a curated API by Eric Lighthall, offering detailed Factorio data on items, enemies, and research.
-It is crafted with Node.js and MongoDB and hosted seamlessly on Cyclic.sh.
+It is crafted with Node.js and MongoDB is hosted using <a href="https://railway.app/" target="_blank">Railway</a>.
 Accompanying the API is a static site documenting its use, built with vanilla HTML and CSS for clarity and ease of access.